The Ugly Little Boy: Plot summary

 A Neanderthal child is brought to the present day as a result of time travel experiments by Stasis Inc, a research organization.
 He cannot be removed from his immediate area because of the vast energy loss and time paradoxes that would result, and is kept in the present by way of a Stasis module.
 In order to care for the boy the organization hires Edith Fellowes, a children's nurse.

 Initially repelled by the boy's appearance, Edith soon begins to regard him as her own child, learning to love him and realizing that he is far more intelligent than she first imagined.
 She dubs him 'Timmie' and attempts to ensure that he has the best possible childhood despite his circumstance.
 She is enraged when the newspapers refer to him as an "ape-boy."
 Edith's love for Timmie brings her into conflict with her employer, for whom he is more of an experimental animal than a human being.

 Eventually, her employer comes to the conclusion that his organization has exacted all the knowledge and publicity it can from Timmie and that the time has come to move on to the next project.
-This involves bringing a Medieval peasant into the present, which necessitates the return of Timmie to his own time.
+This involves bringing a medieval peasant into the present, which necessitates the return of Timmie to his own time.
 Edith fights the decision, knowing the boy cannot survive if returned to his own time due to his acquisition of modern dependencies and speech.
 She attempts to smuggle the boy out of the facility, but when that plan fails she disrupts the integrity of the Stasis module and returns to the ancient past with Timmie.

 Television adaptation

 In 1977, "The Ugly Little Boy" was made into a 26-minute telefilm in Canada.
 The film was directed by and stars Barry Morse.
 London-born actress Kate Reid played the role of Nurse Fellowes.
 Guy Big, in his last role, played the boy.
 The film is noteworthy for its fidelity to the short story, as well as the pathos between Timmy and Nurse Fellowes which garnered praise from both fans and reviewers.
+The film was named to the ALA Notable Children's Films list in 1977.